aariya50/Terminal-LLM-Client/README.md

 poetry install
 ```

-### Running Locally

 To run the CLI in development mode:

 ```bash
 poetry run llm -q "Test query"
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is unliscensed so far.
+This project is currently unlicensed.
+Please check back for updates on licensing information.